-An Official Community Plan (OCP) is a required bylaw, prepared and adopted in compliance with the Provincial Local Government Act.
-This is a long-range policy plan that will guides the District's decision-making related to growth and development until 2050.
+An Official Community Plan (OCP) is an optional bylaw, prepared and adopted in compliance with the Provincial Local Government Act.
+This is a long-range policy plan that will guide the District's decision-making related to growth and development until 2050.